speedata/publisher/doc/manual/content/en/reference/configuration.md

 : Folder for cached images (`href="http://..."` and image processors).
 Defaults to `$TMPDIR/sp/images`.
 The directory is created if necessary.

 `imagehandler`
 : Assignments of image type to external converters, for example `imagehandler="mermaid:(/usr/bin/mmdc -i %%input%% -o %%output%%.pdf)"`.
 Multiple entries are separated by semicolons.
 How this works, the placeholders and further examples are described in the section [External Conversion Tools]({{% relref "/manual/imagesandgraphics#external-conversion-tools" %}}).
+Since version 5.9.2 the `image_handler` Lua callback is the more flexible alternative, see [Lua callbacks]({{% relref "/manual/integration/luacallbacks" %}}).

 `ignore-case` (command line: `--ignore-case`)
 : Ignore case when accessing files (on a case-insensitive file system) in the recursive file lookup.